 This is the first day you can file your taxes online or by phone.

 If you pay income tax in instalments, your first quarterly payment is due on this date.

 This is the tax filing deadline for individuals and sole proprietorships who are not self-employed full-time.
 Regardless of when you file, all sole proprietors must also pay their taxes by this date.

 If you have a GST/HST number, this is the deadline for remitting payments for the previous quarterly reporting period.

-This is the tax filing deadline for full-time self-employed people (you must still pay your tax by April 30).
+This is the tax filing deadline for self-employed people in Canada (you have to pay your tax by September 1st ).